Incorporating climate change refugia into climate adaptation in Acadia National Park

 Studies of future habitat suitability for some plants and animals have been conducted for the Northeast region, but not typically at a scale that is relevant to people trying to manage and protect park resources.

 “Our work doesn’t end there.
 We are trying to bridge the gap between research and practice to make sure the results get into the hands of managers and scientists, and can be communicated to the public, too,” she said.
 The seemingly never-ending impacts of climate change can feel overwhelming to park managers.
 This project aims to offer a positive opportunity to react, by helping managers to focus ongoing management or protections to locations where suitable climate conditions may persist for at-risk species.
-Smetzer will continue to work with natural resource agencies to help prioritize refugia management strategies given other considerations that the park faces for the future, such as budgets, visitor behavior, public interest, and occurrence patterns of other species.
+Smetzer is continuing to work with natural resource agencies to help prioritize refugia management strategies given other considerations that the park faces for the future, such as budgets, visitor behavior, public interest, and occurrence patterns of other species.